Fabrizz/MMM-OnSpotify/README.md

 ## MMM-HomeKit
 Control your mirror (and other modules) using Apple Homekit protocol!
 (Also compatible with HomeAssistant or other automation systems with simulated HK controllers)
 > [!NOTE]
-> **MMM-HomeKit** is not finished yet, the controllers for MM² behaviour are not written yet.
+> **MMM-HomeKit** is not finished yet, the controllers for MM² behaviour are not written.
 Help/testers welcome! https://github.com/Fabrizz/MMM-MMM-HomeKit
 - Control your screen on/off, brightness
 - Set the mirror accent color
 - Turn on/off on-screen lyrics